dozintech/alx-system_engineering-devops/command_line_for_the_win/README.md

-# COMMAND LINE CHALLENGE
+# COMMAND LINE CHALLENGE :egg:

-Command Line Challenge is a pretty cool game challenging you on Bash skills.
-Everything is done via the command line and the questions are becoming increasingly complicated.
-It’s a good training to improve your command line skills!
+Command Line Challenge is a pretty cool game.
+As you play the questions are becomes increasingly complicated.
+It’s a good training that will help to improve your bash skills.
+Have fun!